Divan009/Microsoft-Azure-ML-Scholarship/README.md

 Slower to train, generally having far more parameters to train Overfitting the training data is a risk; overfitting makes it harder to explain the resulting predictions

+## Supervised learning vs Unsupervised learning vs Reinforcement learning

+#### Supervised learning
+Learns from data that contains both the inputs and expected outputs (e.g., labeled data).
+Common types are:

+- Classification: Outputs are categorical.
+- Regression: Outputs are continuous and numerical.
+- Similarity learning: Learns from examples using a similarity function that measures how similar two objects are.
+- Feature learning: Learns to automatically discover the representations or features from raw data.
+- Anomaly detection: A special form of classification, which learns from data labeled as normal/abnormal.

+#### Unsupervised learning
+Learns from input data only; finds hidden structure in input data.

+- Clustering: Assigns entities to clusters or groups.
+- Feature learning: Features are learned from unlabeled data.
+- Anomaly detection: Learns from unlabeled data, using the assumption that the majority of entities are normal.

+#### Reinforcement learning
+Learns how an agent should take action in an environment in order to maximize a reward function.

+- Markov decision process: A mathematical process to model decision-making in situations where outcomes are partly random and partly under the control of a decision-maker.
+Does not assume knowledge of an exact mathematical model.

+_Reinforcement learning is an **active process** where the actions of the agent influence the data observed in the future_

+## The Trade-Offs

+#### Bias vs. Variance
+**Bias** measures _how inaccurate the model prediction is in comparison with the true output_.
+Error that results from inaccurate assumptions in model training (that are made to simplify the training process).
+It is due to erroneous assumptions made in the machine learning process to simplify the model and make the target function easier to learn. **High model complexity** tends to have a **low bias**.

+**Variance** measures _how much the target function will change if different training data is used_.
+Error that occurs when the model is too sensitive to the training data (thus giving different estimates when given new training data).
+Variance can be caused by modeling the random noise in the training data. **High model complexity** tends to have a **high variance**.

+As a general trend, **parametric and linear algorithms** often have _**high bias** and **low variance**_, whereas **non-parametric and non-linear algorithms** often have **_low bias and high variance_**

+#### Overfitting vs. Underfitting
+Overfitting refers to the situation in which models fit the training data very well, but **fail to generalize to new data**.

+Underfitting refers to the situation in which models **neither fit the training data nor generalize to new data**.

+#### Prediction Error
+The **prediction error** can be viewed as the **sum** of **model error** (error coming from the model) and the **irreducible error** (coming from data collection).

+[prediction error = Bias error + variance + error + irreducible error]

+**Low bias means fewer assumptions about the target function**.
+Some examples of algorithms with low bias are KNN and decision trees.
+Having fewer assumptions can help generalize relevant relations between features and target outputs.
+In contrast, **high bias means more assumptions about the target function**.
+Linear regression would be a good example (e.g., it assumes a linear relationship).
+Having more assumptions can potentially miss important relations between features and outputs and cause underfitting.

+**Low variance indicates changes in training data would result in similar target functions**.
+For example, linear regression usually has a low variance. **High variance indicates changes in training data would result in very different target functions.** For example, support vector machines usually have a high variance.
+High variance suggests that the algorithm learns the random noise instead of the output and causes overfitting.

+Generally, **increasing model complexity** would **decrease bias error** since the model has more capacity to learn from the training data.
+But the **variance error would increase** if the model complexity increases, as the model may begin to learn from noise in the training data.

+The goal of training machine learning models is to achieve low bias and low variance.
+The optimal model complexity is where bias error crosses with variance error.

+#### How to get over Overfitting and  Underfitting
+- **k-fold cross-validation**: it split the initial training data into k subsets and train the model k times.
+In each training, it uses one subset as the testing data and the rest as training data.
+- **hold back a validation dataset** from the initial training data to estimatete how well the model generalizes on new data.
+- **simplify the model**.
+For example, using fewer layers or less neurons to make the neural network smaller.
+- use **more** data.
+- **reduce dimensionality in training data such as PCA**: it projects training data into a smaller dimension to decrease the model complexity.
+Stop the training early when the performance on the testing dataset has not improved after a number of training iterations.